-Household kettles through the 20th century
+Household kettles through time

 I grew up in the 1940s and 1950s, by which time gas ovens and electric ovens had taken over from the old kitchen ranges.
 These had hobs on top - although I never heard that word used at the time.
 My parents had a gas oven and our kettle stayed out on its 'hob'.

 We had only one kettle throughout my childhood and teenage years.
 It lasted!
 It was a simple plain aluminium one that was rather large.
 In fact it was unnecessarily large which I suppose was a hangover from what my mother was used to from her childhood when so much of the hot water was heated in the kettle.
-Our hot water came from a coal-fired boiler, so we seldom had to use the kettle for anything other than drinks.
+For washing ourselves and our clothes, the hot water came from a coal-fired boiler, so we seldom had to use the kettle for anything other than drinks.
 This meant that the kettle was seldom more than half full.
 It filled through the lid that lifted off.
 For all the time I ever knew, it was caked inside with flaking lime scale.
 A black Bakelite handle meant that it was never too hot to hold.
 The knob on the lid was also Bakelite.

 The only way to tell how full the kettle was was to look inside or judge its weight.

 The kettle heated directly on the naked flame of a gas ring of the 'hob' of the gas oven.
 Similar kettles with thicker ground bases were available for the hobs of electric cookers.

 As the kettle heated it gave off a sound, described as 'singing', and you could tell without watching when it was boiling because the singing would suddenly go quiet.
 At the same time, steam (actually water vapour) appeared out of the spout.

 There was always the danger of being called away to the front door or to a child crying and forgetting that the kettle was on.
 It could then boil dry and burn its bottom out.
 This was a well-known problem, although it never happened in our house.